US takes aim at Putin’s allies in Russia with new sanctions

 –Kirill Shamalov, who is reportedly Putin’s son-in-law, married to his daughter Katerina Tikhonova, although neither Putin nor the Kremlin have acknowledged that she is his daughter.

-—Igor Rotenberg, the son of Arkady Rotenberg, a friend of Putin’s friend since they were teenagers.
+–Igor Rotenberg, the son of Arkady Rotenberg, a friend of Putin’s since they were teenagers.

 –Andrey Kostin, named among government officials, heads the nation’s second-largest bank, VTB, which is controlled by the state.

-A state-owned arms-dealing company, accused by the U.S. of selling to Syrian President Bashar Assad, was also targeted, along with a subsidiary bank.
-Many other targets were associated with Russia’s energy sector, including parts of state-owned Gazprom.
+A state-owned arms-dealing company, accused by the U.S. of selling to Assad, was also targeted, along with a subsidiary bank.
+Many other targets were associated with Russia’s energy sector, including parts of Gazprom.

-There was no formal reaction from the Kremlin.
-But Leonid Slutsky, who chairs the foreign relations committee in Russia’s lower house of parliament, said there was “no sensible reasons or grounds” for the U.S. actions.

-“This is an example of uncontrolled anti-Russian hysteria led by the U.S. and successfully exported to the European continent,” Slutsky was quoted as saying by the Russian newswire Tass.

-The sanctions freeze any assets that those targeted have in U.S. jurisdictions and bars Americans from doing business with them.
+The sanctions freeze any assets that those targeted have in U.S. jurisdictions and bar Americans from doing business with them.
 But the administration said it would give guidance to Americans who may currently have business with them about how to wind down that business and avoid running afoul of the sanctions.
+Some, but not all, of the individuals sanctioned will also be prohibited from entering the United States.

 It was not clear whether any of those hit have significant holdings in the U.S. that could be seized, and if they did previously, they may have already moved their money elsewhere in anticipation of the sanctions.
 In January, lists of Russian officials and oligarchs were published by the State Department and Treasury.
 The lists, required under a law passed last year, were informally seen as lists of potential future sanctions targets, even though the public version of the oligarchs list was merely a reprint of Forbes’ list of billionaires in Russia.

-The new targets join a host of other U.S. steps to punish Russia for troubling activities overseas, including its alleged involvement in poisoning an ex-spy with a military-grade nerve agent in the U.K. In tandem with European allies, the Trump administration expelled dozens of Russian diplomats in response and shut down a Russian consulate in Seattle.
-And last month, the U.S. targeted 19 Russians and five Russian entities with sanctions in the first use of new sanctions powers Congress passed last year in response to the alleged election-meddling.
+The U.S. also has punished Russia for other troubling activity, including its alleged involvement in the poisoning an ex-spy with a military-grade nerve agent in Britain.
+In tandem with European allies, the Trump administration expelled dozens of Russian diplomats and shut down the Russian consulate in Seattle.
+And last month, the U.S. targeted 19 Russians and five Russian entities with sanctions in the first use of the new sanctions powers Congress passed last year in response to the election meddling.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)